MIT · personal statement editor

 Reviewer rubric switches profile

-The 23-criterion rubric weights shift to match MIT admissions conventions.
+The reviewer-aware polish weights shift to match MIT admissions conventions.
 US-specific signals (e.g. hedging norms, programme-fit specificity, statement length conventions) are weighted higher; generic US/UK averages are deweighted.

 2